New ideas for a wasteful industry

 Are you using textile waste from your production?

-That is still a lot of material that is wasted, even when you consider that other waste is generated during material production.
-We are working with our suppliers to return the waste material to a closed-loop process soon wherever possible.
+The usual material waste in a sewing workshop is around 15-20%.
+We have succeeded in reducing this proportion to around 10%.
+That is still a lot of material that is wasted, even if you consider that additional waste is generated with every material production.
+This adds up to around 28% of all materials used.
+We are working with our suppliers to reduce waste material and wherever possible, to return it to a circular process soon.

 Why are you not using leftover products to re-cut them into new products?